Skip to content

 def reset_path_manager() -> None:

-"""Reset the singleton so the next call to get_path_manager creates a fresh instance."""
+"""Destroy the singleton so the next call creates a fresh instance.

 global _path_manager_instance